ScribbleLabApp/CryptoSwiftWrapper/README.md

 Use the CryptoSwiftWrapper to perform common cryptographic operations using Swift-Crypto:

+- Data integrity and security through SHA256 and SH512 implementation.
 - Generate cryptographically secure keys and initialization vectors.
 - Encrypt and decrypt data using AES-GCM.